klavinslab/aquaverse/docs/installation/index.md

 2. Also, make sure that you have a [MySQL](https://www.mysql.com) server installed.

-    When installing Aquarium on AWS use RDS, or, for another cloud service, use the database services available there.
+    When installing Aquarium on AWS you can use RDS, and, similarly, for another cloud service, you should be able to use the database service available there.

 3. [Get the aquarium source](#get-aquarium).